KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-chee_1_sdlab_project/SRSdocument_LibraryManagementSystem.md

 From this user case Librarian can give permission categorically, also enabling/disabling of user permission can be set through this use case.
 - MEMBER does the following function(s):-
- Authentication
+ Authentication:
-User must authenticated before accessing system Request Article
+User must authenticated before accessing system Request Article:
-After successful searching member mark this book as requested article Check Account
+After successful searching member mark this book as requested article Check Account:
 This use case is used to check account details

 #### Non-Functional Requirements